release-it/release-it/docs/npm.md

 With a `package.json` in the current directory, release-it will let `npm` bump the version in `package.json` (and `package-lock.json` if present), and publish to the npm registry.

+## Prerequisite checks

+First, release-it checks whether the npm registry is up and the user is authenticated with npm to prevent issues later on in the process.

+Some instances of npm registries, such as Nexus, do not support `npm ping` and/or `npm whoami`.
+If the error is a `E400` or `E404`, release-it will give a warning but continue.

+To skip these checks, use `npm.skipChecks`.

 ## Skip publish

 To bump the version in `package.json` with the release, but not publish to the registry: